seanng/cowsquare-schema-setup/README.md

-# cowsquare-schema-setup
-How to set up a schema on cowsquare

 1. Design schema.
 [This site](https://ondras.zarovi.cz/sql/demo/) helps you visualize and generate a schema in PostgreSQL.

 2. Create new schema in Hasura using SQL.